qkitgroup/qkit/README.md

 git clone https://github.com/qkitgroup/qkit
 ```

+The following commands need to be run within the cloned repository.

 It is recommended, but not required, to create a new virtual environment.
 This isolates this local environment from your global packages.
 This way, version conflicts can be avoided.
-However, **if the venv is not activated, qkit will not be available!**
+If you choose to use a virtual environment, then it needs to be activated, otherwise, qkit and its dependencies will not be available.
 For more, look [here](https://docs.python.org/3/library/venv.html).
 ```bash
 python -m venv .venv